near/community/meetings/evm-wg.md

 This thread contains agenda and/or summary of the regular EVM sync meeting.
 Please propose agenda items through the PRs and Issues.

 Current eng team:
-* Illia Polosukhin TL (running this meeting);
+* Evgeny Kuzyakov -- TechLead (running this meeting);
-* Bo Yao.
-Eng, helping with fees, PR reviews, code audit;
+* Bo Yao -- Gas estimates, PR reviews, code audit;
-* Mike Purvis -- trying to launch existing dApps (includes JS, examples);
+* Mike Purvis -- Launching existing dApps (includes JS, examples);
+* Illia Polosukhin -- initial bulk code development;
-* Misha Kever, Evgeny Kuzyakov -- final PR reviews (Evgeny as codeowner and Misha as an expert);
+* Misha Kever -- final PR reviews as an expert;
 * Evgeny Kapun -- security-related reviews.

+## Action point long list
+- [ ] 16 Oct, Alex: to share the roadmap and collect the feedback internally
+- [X] 16 Oct, Alex: to sync with Bowen on the importance of the feature flags epic on the protocol level
+  - Mainnet guild is fully aware of the blocker and Bowen already created a PR: https://github.com/near/nearcore/pull/3503
+- [X] 16 Oct, Alex: to share the RLP encoding findings with bridge team (`EthereumJS` is an appropriate lib to do it, others may do it wrong)
+  - Done, detailed internal conversation between EVM & Bridge team started
+- [X] 16 Oct, Max: to sync with Peter with regard to tutorial video from Austin
+  - Everybody synced, the video will be produced once the EVM deployed at Crashnet or any other network.
+As an additional AP: to prepare a set of issues for the community (bounties).

 ## 16.10.2020